UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson06/assignment/README.md

 ints instead of a dictionary.
 Well, ints are comfirmed through testing to be faster access time than dictionary - that hashing produces overhead not found with a variable type closer to a C int.

+After getting the single thread performance as quick as I could, I decided to give multiprocessing a try, and was able to shave off another 40% or so.
+The multiprocess is quicker for me, and should be faster on a system with multiple cores, but if you're running on a ten year old potato of a computer it'll be slower than the single thread.

 ## General commands used